dev-bittu/QuizApp-Flask/README.md

 ```bash
 flask run
 ```
 2. Open your web browser and navigate to http://localhost:5000.
 3. Sign up for an account on the platform.
-4. Explore the different subjects and topics available.
-5. Create your own questions and quizzes or answer existing ones.
+4. Create your own questions and quizzes or answer existing ones.
-6. Engage with other students by commenting on their questions and quizzes.
-7. Track your progress and see how your knowledge expands over time.
+5. Track your progress and see how your knowledge expands over time.

 ## Author
 - Dev-Bittu